 The rest of the paper is organized as follows.
 Section~\ref{Section_2} introduces the proposed framework based on data-driven constrained SDEs, stating the main theoretical results characterizing the class of It\^{o} processes useful for analyzing forecast error uncertainty when the observable phenomenon and its forecast take nonnegative values below a time-varying upper bound.
 Section~\ref{Section_3} provides a statistical approach for calibrating the constrained SDE model based on the user choice of a surrogate distribution for the transition density of the forecast error process.
-The moment-matching technique is coupled with a new fast and robust iterative two-stage optimization procedure to estimate the thresholding parameter of the normalized forecast function.
-The optimal estimate of the threshold parameter is the input used to update the entire sample of forecast errors and optimize the likelihood of the model to obtain the diffusion parameter estimates.
+The moment-matching technique is coupled with a fast ad hoc procedure to estimate the thresholding parameter of the normalized forecast function, presented in Appendix~\ref{app_varepsilon}, which is used as input to update the entire sample of forecast errors and optimize the model likelihood to obtain the diffusion parameter estimates.
 The likelihood value of the constrained SDE model is computed using a new nonparametric point estimator for the transition density of the forecast error process with the control variate method.
 The mathematical details to obtain an upper bound for the mean squared error (MSE) of the proposed nonparametric estimator are presented in Appendix~\ref{app_varbound}.
 Next, in Section~\ref{Section_4}, the methodology is applied to a data set with the normalized solar PV power production and its forecast in Uruguay during 2019.
 The maximum solar PV power production is obtained through a simple irradiance clear sky solar model, whose characteristics are recalled in Appendix~\ref{app_irr}.
 Final considerations and the outlook for future work are presented in Section~\ref{Section_5}.
 Appendix~\ref{app_datasets} displays further graphical data analysis results.